XanaduAI/strawberryfields/doc/introduction/introduction.rst

 of circuits can head to the :doc:`/introduction/circuits` page.

-While we are no longer accepting Pull Requests for new features at this time, fix- and improvement-minded developers can head to the :doc:`/development/development_guide` to see how they can contribute to Strawberry Fields.
+While we are no longer accepting Pull Requests for new features at this time, fix- and documentation improvement-minded developers can head to the :doc:`/development/development_guide` to see how they can contribute to Strawberry Fields.

 Quickstart guides
 -----------------